Coverage Guided Testing for Recurrent Neural Networks: LSTM Test Coverage Metrics

-Every test condition expresses some functionality or behaviour of the system we want to verify.
-As defined in Section \ref{sec:internalinformation}, $\xi_t^{s,a}$ for $s\in {\cal S}$ represents the information extracted from $s$ at time $t$ with function $o$.
-Then, for an LSTM layer with $n$ cells (i.e., $n$ time steps), we can plot the abstracted information into a time series, as shown in Fig.~\ref{fig:time_series_information}.
+In this section, we present a family of three coverage metrics (BC, SC and TC) for the testing of LSTM models.
+These metrics take into account both the values of structural information $\xi_{t}^{s,a}$ for $s\in {\mathcal S}$ and $a\in {\mathcal A}$ as in Eq. (\ref{equ:+}-\ref{equ:avg}) and their step-wise and bounded-length temporal relations.
+We utilize two normalization methods for the convenience of determining thresholds, independent of specific dataset. $\znorm$ and $\minmaxnorm$ are z-score and min-max normalization function defined as below:

+where parameters $\mu$, $\sigma$, $min$ and $max$ can be derived from the training dataset.
+The z-score normalization is suitable for preprocessing test conditions quantifying the relations between different features, e.g., TC, while min-max normalization is better for the test conditions to hit the large activation values, e.g., BC and SC.
+Given a time series of length $n$, we can choose the sequence of interest $[t_1, t_2]$ ($t_1 \geq 1$ and $t_2 \leq n$) to implement the following coverage metrics.

-A time series includes three different high-level information: the absolute value at a time step, the one-step change at a time step, and the multi-step temporal evolution, as illustrated in Fig. \ref{fig:time_series_information}.
-Based on the high-level information, we define test conditions whose satisfaction indicates a thorough exploitation of the structural and semantics information of LSTM layer. } \paragraph{Boundary Coverage (BC)} Boundary values are of particular interest in software testing, as they often indicate extreme behaviours.
-We define BC to cover test conditions that hit boundary values of LSTM data flow as follows.
+\paragraph{Boundary Coverage (BC)} Boundary values are often regarded as important cases in software testing, as they could exploit extreme software behaviours.
+We therefore define BC for depicting test conditions that cover the boundary values of the LSTM data flow as follows.